Garnik645/SPLab-Repo/README.md

 4. Give num_rev.sh a number and it will print it in reverse order

-Docker container runs all the scripts with specific arguments
+Docker container runs all the scripts with specific arguments To create a docker image you should run this shell command from the root SPLab-Repo folder:
+# docker build -t splab -f Docker/Dockerfile .
+And to run the image and create a docker container:
+# docker run --rm splab